 Keyboard Chattering Software also keeps the Logs of the keys in which chatter is detected.
-Also, you can check out the Stats about the keys that chatter most number of times.
+Also, you can check out the Stats about the keys that chatter the most.
 You check it out in the pic below.

-Note: Keyboard Chattering Software is a freeware and a safe software.
-It does not contain any kind of malware, viruses, adware or keylogger.
+Note: Keyboard Chattering Software is freeware and safe software.
+It does not contain any kind of malware, viruses, adware, or keylogger.
 Also, it supports Windows 10 operating system too.
 I have been using this software personally and it working great so far without any issues.
 It is also ultra-lightweight and consumes almost negligible resources.

 If you still have got any queries on key chatter with your mechanical keyboard then you can ask me your queries by leaving a comment below.
 I would be happy to help you out and fix your problems.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)